2022 Pacific hurricane season: Tropical Storm Javier

 On August 29, the NHC noted that an area of disturbed weather had formed a few hundred miles south of Acapulco, Mexico.
 The low gradually organized, developing a low-level circulation on August 31.
 By 18:00 UTC on September 1, it had gained enough organization to be classified as a tropical depression, while situated about 25 nmi east-southeast of Socorro Island.
 Then, fueled by increasing deep convection over the depression's western region and near its center, the system strengthened into Tropical Storm Javier early the next day, though its circulation remained somewhat elongated.
 Despite that, Javier intensified some, attaining sustained winds of 45 kn on September 3.
 Later that same day however, the storm crossed over cooler waters and began to weaken.
 Javier became a post-tropical cyclone on September 4, while moving out to sea.

 Rainbands of Javier brought heavy rain and wind gusts to the southern Baja California peninsula as it passed offshore.
+A total of 207 people were affected.
+50 homes and a health center were damaged.
+Damages totaled to Mex$117 million (US$5.81 million).

 Hurricane Kay

 On August 30, the NHC noted that an area of disturbed weather had formed a few hundred miles south of Acapulco, Guerrero.
 This disturbance became organized as a tropical depression on September 4, and strengthened into Tropical Storm Kay later that same day.
 The storm continued to intensify, and on the morning of September 5, became a Category 1 hurricane.
 On the following day, the eye of the hurricane passed over Socorro Island with sustained winds of 75 kn.
 Then, while moving north-northwestward early on September 7, Kay intensified into a Category 2 hurricane.
 This intensification proved short-lived however, as the cloud tops surrounding Kay's eye warmed and its overall cloud pattern became less organized and somewhat elongated later that same day, resulting in the hurricane weakening to Category 1 strength.
-Kay made landfall along the central Baja California peninsula coast with 70 mph winds on September 8, then weakened to a tropical storm, before moving back over the ocean.
+Kay made landfall along the central Baja California peninsula coast with 70 mph winds on September 8, then continuing to weaken as it moved back over the ocean.
 The storm became a post-tropical cyclone about 145 mi southwest of San Diego, California, overnight September 9–10, while slowly curving further offshore.